MYSTERY SCIENCE THEATER 3000

 First shown: 2/3/96

-Opening: Crow and Tom are concerned about their personal security
+Opening: Crow and Tom are concerned about their personal security, so they taze Mike

 Intro: Dr. F. has a traumatic trombone recital, but Crow shines

-Host segment 2: Pearl makes Dr. F. to apologize
+Host segment 2: Pearl makes Dr. F. apologize

-Host segment 3: Crow is pregnant with shrimp babies
+Host segment 3: Crow claims he’s pregnant with shrimp babies

 End: Crow’s rant about babies disrupts Mike’s attempts to read letters; Pearl wants Dr .
 F. to act like a baby

-• Mike is hilarious as a smitten Jack Perkins, prepared to admit to a change in orientation if necessary to the enjoy the pleasures of MISTER B Natural and Bridget is equally funny as a guy who isn’t really into what Jack has in mind.
+• Mike is hilarious as a smitten Jack Perkins, prepared to “change teams” if necessary to the enjoy the pleasures of Mr. B Natural, and Bridget is equally funny as a guy who isn’t really into what Jack has in mind.

 • Of course, we have new theme song lyrics, mostly involving changing the personal pronouns from plural to singular, reflecting the departure of Frank.
 There’s also some great new footage in the opening.